Dr. Scott Jarvis

 MD, PhD, FRCPC-Neurology

 Dr. Scott Jarvis was born and raised in Calgary.
-He completed his B.Sc. in Biochemistry form the University of Calgary then spent a couple years working in construction (literally digging ditches) before he joined the lab of Dr. Gerald Zamponi at the U of C as a laboratory technician.
-This eventually led to a PhD.
-He was then accepted into medical school and was one of the first students in the U of C Leaders in Medicine program, founded by his mentor, Dr. Morley Hollenberg.
-He completed his PhD (Neuroscience) with Dr. Zamponi in 2002, for which he won the Governor General’s Gold Medallion (top PhD in Calgary 2002).
-He then went on to do a post-doctoral research fellowship in Montpellier, France.
+He completed his B.Sc. in Biochemistry at the University of Calgary then spent a couple years working in construction (literally digging ditches) before he joined the lab of Dr. Gerald Zamponi at the U of C as a laboratory technician.
+This eventually led to a PhD, for which he won the Governor General’s Gold Medallion, then went on to do a post-doctoral research fellowship in Montpellier, France.
 Following this, he came back to Calgary for medical school, where he met his future partner at the ANC, Dr. Sam Chhibber.
 After medical school he started his neurology residency in Calgary (the same program as Dr. Chhibber).

-Dr. Jarvis has always loved teaching, since, again thanks to another mentor, Dr. Kevin Busche, has been teaching at the University of Calgary medical school by Dr. Kevin Busche (also a neurologist and mentor in Calgary).
+Dr. Jarvis has always loved teaching and has been a lecturer at the University of Calgary medical school since 2012.
 He has won several teaching awards, but his greatest satisfaction comes from sharing his passion for neurology and hopefully an appreciation for the art of medicine.
 You’ll often encounter medical students working with him in the clinic.

 Although Dr. Jarvis truly loves teaching and clinical work, he’s also a big fan not working.
-He’s married to Dr. Kerri Johannson (Respirologist) and they have two fantastic kids.
-As a family they enjoy traveling (especially to the Big Island, Hawaii), hiking and camping and all play several sports.
-Dr. Jarvis really enjoys talking in the third-person (no, not really), hockey, skiing, disc golf, many genres of music, and Vikinging.
-The Canadian Society of Exercise Physiologists recommends 150 minutes / week of at least moderate physical activity but sadly (and hypocritically) he struggles to meet that (thanks, paperwork).
+Scott loves travelling and plays a lot of sports.
+The Canadian Society of Exercise Physiologists recommends 150 minutes / week of at least moderate physical activity but sadly (and hypocritically) he struggles to meet that sometimes (thanks, paperwork).
 He also enjoys his food, especially steak.
 See below for his popular marinade recipe.

 Favourite U of C Undergraduate Medical Education awards: